 Linked to this, Ross (2003, 54) also notes the importance of a resource's obstructability.
 The obstructability of a resource is a function of its weight, volume, and ease of detection.
 Goldbearing ore is far more difficult to smuggle than gold itself, and is worth far less per weight and volume.
 Using Ross's terminology, then, its obstruction is far more easily achieved, whether by the authorities or rivals.
 With regard to illegal drugs, we may also add the factor of risk - different drugs frequently attract different sanctions, themselves varying in severity.
 Thus, while cocaine may be more lootable, and of far higher value, it is also more risky to transport, frequently attracting far more serious punitive measures.
-Consequently, far more effort will be expended in concealing a consignment, while more advanced counter-detection methods will be employed - again, the use of home-made submarines is a useful example.
+Consequently, far more effort will be employed - again, the use of home-made submarines is a useful example.
 It seems very unlikely that such efforts would be employed in the smuggling of cannabis, which has far less worth and is far bulkier.
 Once more then, an illegal drug's physical properties, the risk involved in its transport, and its value will play an important role in the calculations that determine the manner and modes of transport that will be employed in its distribution (for a detailed account, see Topik, Marichal, and Frank 2006).